Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility: Experimental Setup

 \subsection{DP Generative Models}

-Table~\ref{tab:dp_models} lists the DP generative models used in our analysis.
-In addition to Independent (baseline marginal model), we focus on two types of generative approaches, graphical models (PrivBayes and MST) and GANs (DP-WGAN and PATE-GAN).
+Table~\ref{tab:dp_models} lists the DP generative models used in our empirical evaluation.
+In addition to a baseline marginal model that treats each feature as separate and uncorrelated to the others (``Independent''), we focus on two types of approaches: graphical models (PrivBayes and MST) and deep generative models (DP-WGAN and PATE-GAN).
 The former model the joint distribution by breaking it down to explicit lower-dimensional marginals.
-The latter approximate the distribution implicitly by iteratively optimizing two competing neural networks until reaching an equilibrium: a generator, creating synthetic data from noise, and a discriminator, separating real from synthetic points.
+The latter approximate the distribution implicitly by iteratively optimizing two competing neural networks: a generator creates synthetic data from noise, and a discriminator separates real from synthetic points.
+(Since we study two GAN models from the latter category, we use the terms GANs and deep generative models interchangeably.)

-We select these models as they are well-studied and tested, have reliable open-source implementations, and have proven to be among the top-performing solutions in practice, winning both the DP Synthetic~\cite{nist2018differential} and The Unlinkable Data Challenge~\cite{nist2018the} competitions run by NIST.
-Also, they rely on different modeling techniques and DP mechanisms.
-More details on the models are in Appendix~\ref{app:dp_models}.